 About Clare Lou Architectural Photography

-As an architectural photographer, my area of focus is exterior form and interior space of the built environment.
+My area of focus is architectural photography, incorporating exterior form and interior space.

 A Dialogue with Others

 "The thing with photographs is that they look like pictures, but they're ideas."